-Certain costs to develop LACERS Pension Administration System (PAS), a customized software solution critical to LACERS core operations was capitalized in accordance with GASB Statement No. 51, Accounting and Financial Reporting for Intangible Assets.
+Certain costs to develop LACERS Pension Administration System (PAS), a customized software solution critical to LACERS core operations, was capitalized in accordance with GASB Statement No. 51, Accounting and Financial Reporting for Intangible Assets.
 The total capitalized cost of \$9,413,000 is being amortized starting March 1, 2018, over 15 years using the straight-line method.

-On October 9, 2019, LACERS Board approved the purchase of a commercial office building and underground parking structure located at 977 N. Broadway in Los Angeles, California to serve as LACERS future headquarters building.
-The purchase was settled at \$33,750,000 on October 23, 2019.
-The purchase price was allocated to Land valued at \$4,023,000 and Building valued at \$29,727,000, based on the assessment performed on the fair value of acquired assets.
-Acquisition costs of \$236,000 were also capitalized as part of the building cost.
+This fiscal year, LACERS occupied its headquarters building located at 977 N. Broadway in Los Angeles, California purchased in October 2019 in the amount of \$33,750,000.
+This cost was allocated to Land valued at \$4,023,000 and Building valued at \$29,727,000, based on the assessment performed on the fair value of acquired assets.
+Acquisition cost of \$236,000 and associated building improvements cost with a total of \$19,273,000 were capitalized as part of the building cost.
+The building and improvements total capitalized cost of \$49,236,000 is being depreciated over its estimated useful life of 25 years using the straight-line method.